altqx/akarisub/README.md

 | `cacheHits` | number | Number of cache hits (unchanged frames) |
 | `cacheMisses` | number | Number of cache misses (rendered frames) |

-## WebGPU Rendering
+## Renderer Selection

-AkariSub automatically uses WebGPU for GPU-accelerated rendering when available, with automatic fallback to Canvas2D:
+AkariSub automatically prefers the fastest available renderer in this order: WebGPU, WebGL2, then Canvas2D.
+You can also force a specific renderer and listen for canvas fallback:

 ```typescript
 import AkariSub from 'akarisub'